Hazardous Toxic Waste Sites in One Lake project area

 page 15, Allen ES HTRW report

-*All remediation actions must be complete prior to beginning construction of Lake
+*All remediation actions must be complete prior to beginning construction of "One Lake"

 - "Construction activities have the potential to increase noise levels, erosion and runoff of silt, generation of air borne dust, and the release of hazardous substances from these HTRW sites."